Skip to main content

 }

 Pros: Cache is never stale (assuming all writes go through your application).
-Read performance is consistently fast.
+Read performance is consistently fast from the very first request after a write.

-Cons: Write latency increases because you are writing to two places.
-You might cache data that is rarely read.
+Cons: Write latency increases because you're writing to two places.
+And you might end up caching data that's rarely read — wasting memory on stuff nobody's asking for.

 Write-Behind (Write-Back)

-The application writes to Redis first, and a background process asynchronously syncs to the database.
-This gives you the fastest write performance but adds complexity.
+Application writes to Redis first, and a background process asynchronously syncs to the database.
+Fastest write performance, but adds complexity.
+Significant complexity, actually.

-I would not recommend this for most applications.
-If Redis crashes before the data is persisted to the database, you lose writes.
-That said, for high-throughput scenarios like analytics counters or view counts, it makes perfect sense.
-You do not care if you lose a few page view counts during a server restart.
+I wouldn't recommend this for most applications.
+If Redis crashes before the data's persisted to the database, you lose writes.
+Gone.
+However, for high-throughput scenarios like analytics counters or view counts, it makes perfect sense.
+You don't care if you lose a few page view counts during a server restart.
+Probably.
+I think most teams overcomplicate their caching architecture when cache-aside would've been fine.

 TTL and Eviction: When Data Should Die

 Every cached value should have a Time To Live (TTL).
-If you are not setting TTLs, you are building a memory leak, plain and simple.
+Every single one.
+If you're not setting TTLs, you're building a memory leak.
+Plain and simple.

 SET product:5001 "{...}" EX 1800 # Expires in 30 minutes